contao/docs/docs/dev/guides/backend-routes.md

 We need three different route parameters.

 * `_scope`: This forces the scope of this route to be `backend`.
-That way you're telling Contao, that this route belongs to the backend and should be handled accordingly.
+That way you're telling Contao, that this route belongs to the back end and should be handled accordingly.
 * `_token_check`: If you're using Contao forms with the RequestToken integration you need to set this to true, in order to get it to work.
-* `_backend_module`: This attribute is not mandatory but will be used to match the current route in order to highlight the currently active node in the backend menu.
+* `_backend_module`: This attribute is not mandatory but will be used to match the current route in order to highlight the currently active node in the back end menu.
 More on this later.

 Be sure to have imported your bundles Controllers in your `routing.yml` *before*